Need a Private Tutor?

 Effective learning starts with a positive state of mind

-Teachers can apply these new teaching methods to help children discover that maths is fun!
+Teachers can apply these new teaching methods to help children discover that

 The approach to national curriculum maths obviously needs to change if all children are to be offered equal learning opportunities.
 Teaching math in a one-size-fits-all fashion is shown to be far less effective than helping students understand how mathematics works and how it is relevant to their everyday lives.
 This is where the tailored approach of tutoring comes in.
 With a class of 30 or so pupils, it’s hard for teachers to respond to the specific needs of each individual, so for students who are worried about falling behind their peers or need a hand with their maths homework, private tuition could be the answer.